Meine Oma fährt im Hühnerstall Motorrad

-Meine Oma fährt im Hühnerstall Motorrad ("My Grandma Drives Her Motorcycle In The Chicken Coop") is a German humouristic song.
-It dates back to the 1930s, probably stemming from two older works: the refrain of the Rheinländer dance Wir versaufen unsrer Oma ihr klein Häuschen, authored by Robert Steidl in 1922, constitutes most of the melody, while the text is a variation of the Foxtrott Meine Oma fährt Motorrad, ohne Bremse, ohne Licht ("my grand-mother rides a motorcycle without brakes nor lighting"), a 1928 work with words by Ernst Albert and music by Erwin Bolt.
+"Meine Oma fährt im Hühnerstall Motorrad" ("My grandma drives her motorcycle in the chicken coop")) is a German humoristic song.
+It dates back to the 1930s, probably stemming from two older works: the refrain of the Rheinländer dance "Wir versaufen unsrer Oma ihr klein Häuschen", authored by Robert Steidl in 1922, constitutes most of the melody, while the text is a variation of the foxtrott "Meine Oma fährt Motorrad, ohne Bremse, ohne Licht" ("my grand-mother rides a motorcycle without brakes nor lighting"), a 1928 work with words by Ernst Albert and music by Erwin Bolt.

 Origins and variants

 The Deutsches Volksliedarchiv (German archives of popular songs) have conducted extensive research into the origin of the song.
 They describe it as "an instance of absurd humour, as well as a typical example of the songs that developed in parallel to the media musical culture of the 20th century, constantly mutating under their own dynamic."
-(Note: Es ist ein Spiegelbild des spielerischen Vergnügens am Absurden und zugleich ein typisches und virulentes Beispiel für jenes Liedgut, das sich parallel zur medial geprägten Musikkultur des 20.
+(Note: German: Es ist ein Spiegelbild des spielerischen Vergnügens am Absurden und zugleich ein typisches und virulentes Beispiel für jenes Liedgut, das sich parallel zur medial geprägten Musikkultur des 20.
 Jahrhunderts entwickelt und mit einer gewissen Eigendynamik beständig verändert.)
 When exactly the two works mixed is not known.
 The earliest known instance is an incipit in a magazine containing the words of the song in 1935 or 1936.
-The earliest document held by the Deutschen Volksliedarchiv dates from 1942.
+The earliest document held by the Deutsches Volksliedarchiv dates from 1942.

 1958 version

-In 1958, Meine Oma fährt im Hühnerstall Motorrad was printed for the first time in a songbook, Der Zündschlüssel, by the Fidula-Verlag printing company, from the recollection of editor Johannes Holzmeister.
+In 1958, "Meine Oma fährt im Hühnerstall Motorrad" was printed for the first time in a songbook, Der Zündschlüssel, by the Fidula-Verlag printing company, from the recollection of editor Johannes Holzmeister.